rhoneybul/udacity-data-engineering-capstone/README.md

 **global_temperatures**

 The following table gives the global temperatures over time.
 To simplify the data model we will have only average land temperature, minimum land temperature, and max land temperature.
+We have chosen a key distribution, since this table will grow in size.
+The sort key is given by the date since we will want to query based on this column most frequently.

 | Table Name :: `global_temperatures`
-| - `ts date` _date for the temperature record_
+| - `ts timestamp DIST KEY SORT KEY` _date for the temperature record_
 | - `average_temperature float` _average temperature_
 | - `minimum_temperature float` _minimum temperature_
 | - `maximum_temperature float` _maximum temperature_

 **global_temperatures_by_country**

 Since the source country for each immigration is given in country, we will just use the global temperature records based on country.
 A more granular data source would not provide any further value to the warehouse.
 We will use the average temperature only, as the uncertainty will not factor into the analysis performed on the warehouse.
 This will serve as a fact table.
+We have chosen a key distribution, We have chosen the country code to be the dist key, since this will distributed the data evenly.
+The date has been chosen as the sort key, since this will often be queried on.

 | Table Name :: `global_temperatures_countries`
-| - `ts date` _date for the temperature record_
+| - `ts date SORT KEY` _date for the temperature record_
 | - `average_temperature float` _average temperature_
-| - `country_code integer` _country_
+| - `country_code integer DIST KEY` _country_

 **countries**

 The following table will serve as a dimension table for all the countries.
+Since we want to create joins between this table, and the immigrations table, we will use a key distribution, with the country code being the dist key

 | Table Name :: `countries`
-| - `country_code integer` _country code_
+| - `country_code integer NOT NULL PRIMARY KEY DISTKEY` _country code_
 | - `name varchar` _country name_

 **demographics**

 This table will provide the demographics for each city, by country code in the United States.
 This will form the fact table for city based demographics.
 We will have a dimension table for the city information to prevent duplicated data.
+We have chosen an all distribution for this table, since it will have slowly changing dimensions, and not grow too large.

 | Table Name :: `demographics`
-| - `city_id varchar` _city name_
+| - `city_id varchar NOT NULL PRIMARY KEY` _city name_
 | - `median_age integer` _median age_
 | - `male_population integer` _males population in the city_
 | - `female_population integer` _female population in the city_